 Overcoming Shadow obstacles with the strength and integration of archetypes

-Shadow are those aspects of ourselves that we judge as being “ugly” or detrimental to our ability to function.
+Shadows are the aspects of ourselves that we judge as being “ugly” or detrimental to our ability to function.
 A term used by Carl Jung to describe the parts of our psyche that we repress or deny.
 Through examination of our shadows we can begin to accept and integrate those parts of ourselves that can help us to gain strength and power so that we develop a stronger sense of self and a greater ability to function from our whole self.

-In this series we will use the four archetypes to look at how we repress behaviors and feelings and find a safe way to express and integrate those parts of ourselves that we have placed in our shadow.
+In this series we will use the four archetypes to look at how we repress behaviours and feelings and find a safe way to express and integrate those parts of ourselves that we have placed in our shadow.
 By bringing our shadow material into the light and owning those parts of ourselves we see as unattractive, we are able to live more fully into our power and strength.

 This workshop incorporates exploratory enquiry, journaling and somatic work.
 During the workshop, we will focus on looking at the four foundational archetypes that we can be used to help identify aspects of our personality that we have put away which may be holding us back from living a fuller more balanced life.